norbertryc/HateSpeechDetection/README.md

 `localhost:7777/predict?text=@anonymized_account%20Nie%20bucz,%20i%20tak%20%C5%9Bmierdzisz` -> prediction = class 2

 Text can be provided in a natural way - with polish characters and spaces.
+Beacaues of the fakt that model very rarerly classifies text as hate speech, if you want to see this kind of predcistion ypu should use swear-words :)